Updated on 12/7/2023

 Can a lawyer lend money to a client in Arizona?

 In Arizona, an attorney cannot help a client cover living or medical expenses.
-However, a lawyer can help a client by advance the costs of litigation.
+However, a lawyer can help a client by advancing the costs of litigation.
 In cases where the client is indigent, the attorney can cover the costs of litigation completely.

 Source: Ariz.
 R. Sup.
 Ct.
 ER 1.8